bobbingwide/thisis/readme.txt

 Requirements:
 1. Implement Full Site Editing
-2. Similar look and feel as wordpress.org
+2. Similar look and feel as wordpress.org, originally
 3. But suitable for using in a self guided presentation
 4. To enable documentation of Full Site Editing resources
 5. Minimal PHP and CSS